lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Now open the Notebook `00-is-it-a-bird-creating-a-model-from-your-own-data.ipynb.` Click on `Run All` at the top of the screen.
 It will then ask you to choose a kernel source.
 Select Python Environments and the recommended version of Python.
 Now the notebook should be running.

-First, the notebook will fetch one bird image and rhen one forest image from the internet.
+First, the notebook will fetch one bird image and then one forest image from the internet.
 Next it will download 200 birds and 200 non-birds to build a training set which should take about 7 minutes.
 After some clean up steps, the notebook will run deep-learning code to train a RESNET-18 classifier network.
 All learning is perfomed in vision learner.
 Note the graphics which shows you the learning progress.
 We are running 3 epochs and 6 batches per epoch.
 You will likely see that the error rates are very low approaching 0.

 Training will take several minutes using the CPU only which is the default (less than 1 minute on our lab machine GPUs).
 Finally, the notebook will check the original bird image to see if it is a bird.
 Pretty cool, huh.